 Let me clarify that.
 My college degrees help me make money and help me appreciate the beauty of words.
 My military schooling was essential for performing tasks in the defense of the country.
 But WAS is significant because it helped me root myself in community, understand grief, and merge my passion with my occupation.
 For me, WAS is the school that ties it all together.

 The Immersion made me more aware.
 I’ve had a Sit Spot since I was a teenager and I experienced some cool things just by being outside.
 The quality of those experiences improved exponentially after I was exposed to the significance of bird language, animal tracking, and other awareness fundamentals and routines.
-My awareness started when I heard about Tom Brown Jr. I attended his classes, and it was there that I heard about Jon Young and took the Kamana Naturalist Training Program.
+My awareness started when I heard about Tom Brown Jr. I attended his classes, and it was there that I heard about Jon Young and took his naturalist training program.
 A college degree and a tour in Iraq later I came to The Immersion.
 I came to The Immersion because I was looking to practice awareness skills in community.
 I found much more.

-In all, The Immersion and Kamana work, as they transform you into a better naturalist and environmental educator.
+In all, The Immersion works, as it transforms you into a better naturalist and environmental educator.
 This training continues to have a significant impact on my professional and personal life.
 I recommend them to veterans, coming of age adults, mentors-in-training, and everyone who wants to connect to nature in the old and communal way.